brabect1/sta_basics_course/doc/sta_basics_course.rst

 Understanding terms used in STA is critical for understanding STA itself.
 We start by explaining the basic terms; others will come later as we work through to more advanced timing aspects.
-While explaining the terminology we also build foundation of STA concepts.
+While explaining the terminology we also build the foundation of STA concepts.

 Cell, Gate, Net
   *Cell* or *gate* is a combinational or sequential logic element in a circuit.
 Cells in a circuit are connected